Jesy Nelson in tears as SMA petition reaches more than 100,000 signatures

 The 34-year-old gave birth to twins Ocean Jade and Story Monroe Nelson-Foster prematurely in May with fiance Zion Foster, and Nelson has been posting about their journey on Instagram to raise awareness of the rare genetic condition ever since.

-On Thursday morning, the singer launched her petition, which achieved more than 100,000 signatures on Friday night, meaning MPs will be required to debate it in the House of Commons.
+On Thursday morning, the singer launched her petition, which achieved more than 100,000 signatures on Friday night, meaning it will be considered for a debate in the House Of Commons.

 In a video shared to her 9.7 million followers on Instagram on Friday, Nelson was seen cheering and bursting into tears as her petition reached the milestone.